Origin of the Heaviest Elements: the Rapid Neutron-Capture Process

 The basic (consensus) picture has been the following: explosion energies can be found up to $5\times 10^{52}$ erg, $^{56}$Ni ejecta up to 0.5 M$_\odot$, and there exist relativistic jets responsible for lGRBs.
-Many attempts have been undertaken to model such events.
-There exists uncertainty in predicting $Y_e$, due to weak interactions and especially neutrino transport in disks and jets.
-The observational constraint of high $^{56}$Ni ejecta argues for a dominant $Y_e$ in matter of the order of 0.5.
-High explosion energies also lead to high entropies and a strong $\alpha$-rich freeze-out, including interesting amounts of $^{45}$Sc, large amounts of $^{64}$Zn (from $^{64}$Ge-decay), and also other Fe-group elements. \citet{Nakamura.Umeda.ea:2001} and \citet{nomoto17} concluded that larger abundance ratios for (Zn, Co, V, Ti)/Fe and smaller (Mn, Cr)/Fe ratios are expected than for normal SNe, a feature which seems to be consistent with observations in extremely metal-poor (EMP) stars, as will be discussed later.
+There exists uncertainty in predicting $Y_e$, due to weak interactions and especially neutrino transport.
+The observational constraint of high $^{56}$Ni ejecta argues for a dominant $Y_e$ in matter of the order 0.5.
+High explosion energies also lead to high entropies and a strong $\alpha$-rich freeze-out, including large amounts $^{45}$Sc (that is difficult to produce in other environments), $^{64}$Zn (from $^{64}$Ge-decay), and also other Fe-group elements. \citet{Nakamura.Umeda.ea:2001} and \citet{nomoto17} concluded that larger abundance ratios for (Zn, Co, V, Ti)/Fe and smaller (Mn, Cr)/Fe ratios are expected than for normal SNe, a feature which seems to be consistent with observations in extremely metal-poor (EMP) stars.

-Self-consistent modeling of the complete event, from collapse, black hole formation, accretion disk modeling, jet ejection, and GRB occurrence are only forthcoming slowly.
-There have been investigations with respect to the role of weak interactions and resulting nucleosynthesis in the accreation disk and corresponding outflows \citep[for specific nucleosynthesis results see e.g.][] {Pruet.Woosley.Hoffman:2003,Beloborodov:2003, Pruet.Thompson.Hoffman:2004,surman06, Janiuk:2014,Siegel.Metzger:2017,Janiuk:2017,Siegel.Barnes.Metzger:2018}.

-\citet{Beloborodov:2003} found conditions for the minimum accretion rate required, leading to neutron-rich environments with low $Y_e$'s at a given radius:
+Self-consistent modeling of the complete event, from collapse, black hole formation, accretion disk modeling, jet ejection, and GRB occurrence is a formidable challenge.
+Specific investigations, with respect to the role of weak interactions, magnetic fields, and resulting nucleosynthesis in the accretion disk and corresponding outflows, have been undertaken, related either to individual magnetic bubbles~\citep [e.g.][] {Pruet.Woosley.Hoffman:2003,Pruet.Thompson.Hoffman:2004} or to the main wind outflows~\citep[see e.g.][]{Beloborodov:2003,Mclaughlin.Surman:2005,surman06, Janiuk:2014,Siegel.Metzger:2017,Janiuk:2017,Janiuk.Sapountzis:2018,Siegel.Barnes.Metzger:2019}. \citet{Beloborodov:2003} found conditions for the minimum accretion rate required, leading to neutron-rich environments with low $Y_e$'s at a given radius:

-Here $r_g$ is the gravitational Schwarzschild radius, $\alpha$ the disk viscosity, $M_{BH}$ the mass of the central black hole.
-I.e.\ for typical accretions rates of 0.1~M$_\odot$~s$^{-1}$, this can lead to a low $Y_e$ at small radii in the disk.
-Larger accretion rates are in favor of reducing $Y_e$, so are larger BH masses (as the Schwarzschild $r_g$ radius is linear in $M_{BH}$, an overall power of 3/4 on the BH mass results).
+Here $r_g$ is the gravitational radius, $\alpha$ the disk viscosity, $M_{\text{BH}}$ the mass of the central black hole.
+For typical accretion rates of 0.1~M$_\odot$~s$^{-1}$ this can lead to a low $Y_e$ at small radii in the disk.
+Larger accretion rates favor smaller $Y_e$ out to larger radii.